Restaurant self-delivery is a viable option for you to consider right now as an owner.

 Jenny Harn runs Stoner’s Pizza in the Savannah, Georgia, area.
 She’s been in the pizza business for thirty years, and when she started, her delivery app was pen and paper.
 For a time, she even ran her own restaurant delivery service.

-When she tried using one of the big four delivery services, she found that not only did they charge too much, they also diverted traffic from her website because of their co-branding business model.
+When she tried using one of the big four delivery services, she found that not only did they charge too much, but they also diverted traffic from her website because of their co-branding business model.

 In the restaurant delivery world, the three priorities are speed, price, and quality.
 For Jenny, it was easier to maintain these priorities and own her branding when she adopted a restaurant self-delivery model.
 In fact, before COVID, she had already transitioned the bulk of her business to take-out and delivery.